fmadio/pcap_flow/README.md

---extract-tcp-port <start port> <end port> | extract all TCP flows with the specified port in src or dest --extract-ip 1.2.3.4/255.255.255.255       | extract all IP`s matching the sepcificed mask into the output PCAP --extract-port <start port> <end port>     | extract all UDP/TCP packets matching the range into a seperate PCAP --stdin                                    | read pcap from stdin. e.g. zcat capture.pcap | pcap_flow --stdin --disable-display                          | do not display flow information to stdout --tcpheader                                | include header in tcp output stream
+--extract-tcp-port <start port> <end port> | extract all TCP flows with the specified port in src or dest --extract-ip 1.2.3.4/255.255.255.255       | extract all IP`s matching the sepcificed mask into the output PCAP --extract-port <start port> <end port>     | extract all UDP/TCP packets matching the range into a seperate PCAP --stdin                                    | read PCAP from stdin. e.g. zcat capture.pcap | pcap_flow --stdin --disable-display                          | do not display flow information to stdout --tcpheader                                | include header in TCP output stream
 ```

 ### Examples

-**1) generate flow information from a compressed pcap file**
+1) generate flow information from a compressed PCAP file

 ```
 zcat capture.pcap.gz | pcap_flows --stdin
 ```

-2) output a specific flow to a seperate pcap file
+2) output a specific flow to a separate PCAP file

 ```
 pcap_flows --extract 1234 raw_capture.pcap -o capture_flow_1234.pcap
 ```

-3) extract a tcp stream from a pcap
+3) extract a TCP stream from a pcap

 ```
 pcap_flows --extract-tcp 1234 raw_capture.pcap -o capture_flow_as_tcp1234.pcap
 ```

-3) extract all tcp streams from port 80 to port 80
+3) extract all TCP streams from port 80 to port 80

 Note: this can generate a very large number of files (one per stream) in the output directory. e.g. /tmp/tcp_stream_directory/extract_192.168.1.1-80->12345.pcap